AI SearchAEOAI Citations

 What to do: Claim and complete your profiles on Foursquare, Yelp, and Bing Places in addition to Google Business Profile.
 Ensure your name, address, and phone number (NAP) are consistent across all platforms.
 Add LocalBusiness schema markup to your website so AI crawlers can parse your business information.
 These steps close the gap between your Google visibility and your AI visibility.

-What to Optimize for Instead of Google Ranking
+What to Optimize Beyond Google Ranking

 1. Third-Party Mentions